Instructor Frequently Asked Questions

 What are CRNs?

 CRNs stand for course registration numbers.
 Stark State’s Registrar designates a unique number to every course that identifies the time, days, instructor and location of each course.
 The CRN is put on the enrollment form to make sure that students are enrolled in the correct course and section.

 What do I need to provide to my high school counselor?

-It is critical that each dual enrollment instructor verify that their college roster is correct in the college's information system (Banner) and that they provide the high school counselor with a list of discrepancies within the first 7 days of class.
+It is critical that each college credit plus instructor verify that their college roster is correct in the college's information system (Banner) and that they provide the high school counselor with a list of discrepancies within the first 7 days of class.

 Why do you need me to approve my class roster so quickly?

 The rosters become official after 7 days into the term and the school districts will be billed for these students.
-Students taking dual enrollment classes expect to receive college credit.
+Students taking college credit plus classes expect to receive college credit.
 If a student is missing from the class roster, they will not be eligible to earn college credit for the course.

 What is mystarkstate and how do I login?

 mystarkstate is your portal to all of your course and student information and much more.
 Click here for instructions for logging into mystarkstate.